MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/schtasks-create.md

 WARNING: The Scheduled task My App has been created, but may not run because the account information could not be set.
 This warning indicates that the remote domain could not authenticate the account specified by the /u parameter.
-In this case, the remote domain could not authenticate the user account because the local computer is not a member of a domain that the remote computer domain trusts.
-When this occurs, the task job appears in the list of scheduled tasks, but the task is actually empty and it will not run.
+In this case, the remote domain could not authenticate the user account because the local computer isn't a member of a domain that the remote computer domain trusts.
+When this occurs, the task job appears in the list of scheduled tasks, but the task is actually empty and it won't run.

 The following display from a verbose query exposes the problem with the task.
 In the display, note that the value of Next Run Time is Never and that the value of Run As User is Could not be retrieved from the task scheduler database.